Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 As was mentioned earlier, certified marriage records may be obtained from the Kerr County Clerk’s Office, and divorce decrees can be obtained from the District Court.
 Verification letters for both vital events can be acquired from the Texas DSHS.17

-Download and fill the application for a certified copy of marriage license.
+Download and fill the Application for a Certified Copy of Marriage License.
 The cost of each copy is $21.00.
 Be sure to bring a valid government-issued ID to the address below.
 If a family member is making the request, call 830.792.2255 or email [email protected] to ascertain whether they qualify to lodge an application.

 Kerr County Clerk